A Glug of Oil

 • a good pinch of black pepper

-• a glug or two of vegetable oil
+• 1 tablespoon of vegetable oil

-• 1 nice big onion - sliced
+• 1 large onion - peeled and sliced

 • 2 courgettes (zucchini) - sliced, then sliced again to make half-moon shapes